Author: Jamie Lewis – PGA Teaching Professional

 Can a $189 driver (as of February 2022) swing with competitors that cost over double the price?
 Shockingly, in my experience…it’s close.

-The 0211 driver is a no frills beast on the tee box that begs the question, why can’t PXG do this with all of their other clubs?
+The 0211 driver is a no-frills beast on the tee box which begs the question, why can’t PXG do this with all of their other clubs?

 After a solid hitting session, I found that the 0211 lives up to its advertising with measurable high ball speeds in the mid-to-low 160mph range with an average smash factor of 1.47.